ailinzi/xianlinzi/Pooling-FAQ.md

 just to clarify, i will probbaly run the api and frontend on different subdomains providing the login url /base url could be as simple as adding a pool info field for it

+alexfp - keybase://chat/pooloperators#general/93
+Also, the proof actual difficulty is calculated by 2**256/quality, right?

 # Draft FAQ Items

 Important Keybase conversations captured that needs to be converted to FAQ items.
 All items below will be cleaned up, this is just a place to temporarily cut and paste conversations in Keybase as a place holder: